-The Company's first quarter unaudited interim condensed consolidated financial statements were prepared as outlined in Note 1 "General Information" of the financial statements.
+The Company's second quarter unaudited interim condensed consolidated financial statements were prepared as outlined in Note 1 "General Information" of these financial statements.

 The preparation of financial statements requires management to exercise judgment and make estimates and assumptions that affect the reported amounts of assets and liabilities, net income and additional information.
 Actual results could differ from management's best estimates.
-Management has exercised its judgment and made estimates and assumptions as outlined in Note 2 b) of the unaudited interim condensed consolidated financial statements for the first guarter of 2023.
+Management has exercised its judgment and made estimates and assumptions as outlined in Note 2 "Material Accounting Policy Information" in section b) "Important Estimates, Assumptions and Judgments" of the unaudited interim condensed consolidated financial statements for the second quarter of 2023.

-More information on new accounting policies applied and future changes in accounting policies is presented in Note 3 "Changes in Accounting Policies" and in Note 4 "Impact of IFRS 17 and IFRS 9 Adoption" of the unaudited interim condensed consolidated financial statements for the first guarter of 2023.
+More information on new accounting policies applied and future changes in accounting policies is presented in Note 3 "Changes in Accounting Policies" and in Note 4 "Impact of IFRS 17 and IFRS 9 Adoption" of the unaudited interim condensed consolidated financial statements for the second quarter of 2023.